 Photo of Stephen Rees Stephen Rees

-Stephen Rees is an associate in the firm’s Washington, DC office and member of the Litigation and Investigations Practice Group.
-He has handled litigation matters involving a range of issues, including antitrust, product liability, ERISA, insurance, breach of contract, and tort claims.
+Stephen Rees is a litigation associate in the firm’s Washington, DC office.
+He has handled matters involving a range of issues, including class actions, antitrust, product liability, ERISA, insurance, breach of contract, and tort claims.

-Stephen Rees is an associate in the firm’s Washington, DC office and member of the Litigation and Investigations Practice Group.
-He has handled litigation matters involving a range of issues, including antitrust, product liability, ERISA, insurance, breach of contract, and tort claims.
+Stephen Rees is a litigation associate in the firm’s Washington, DC office.
+He has handled matters involving a range of issues, including class actions, antitrust, product liability, ERISA, insurance, breach of contract, and tort claims.

 Stephen has experience in all stages of litigation, including: